roman-milk/roman-milk.github.io/vanessas-dissonance.md

  With the slick, smelly rubber in her mouth, Megan had to walk two more rounds up and down the bench in the high cadenced walk.
 All the while, she chewed on the condom with a disgusted expression on her face.

  When the skanky pony finally came to a halt in front of Vanessa, she spat the rubber onto the tiled floor.
 It was empty.
 Megan had sucked all the caky cum out of it.
 But it had only been the first of three cum-filled rubbers.
-Report_Story #5